 Tatra: of these | Sthitau: in steadiness | Yatnah (yatno): effort | Abhyasah: practice

-There is a need to continuously make effort and progress toward your Yoga practice each day, and when it comes to the internal work that is required for enlightenment and self-realization, this is especially true since the mind is an incredibly easy place to get lost or distracted.
+There is a need to continuously make effort and progress toward your Yoga practice each day, and when it comes to the internal work that is required for enlightenment and self-realization, this is especially true since the mind is an incredibly easy place to get lost and/or distracted.

 Even in circumstances where it is challenging to practice (which often turns out to be your best practice “ground” by the way), you must make it a point to remain focused and continue to do the work of being an unattached, neutral, observer in (and of) yourself and your life.
 This is the task that you must endeavor to perform in every moment in order to gain mastery over your mind and reach self-realization/enlightenment.

 Life is unpredictable and inherently stressful, and at any given moment, you may find yourself facing a new scenario that catches you off guard and disturbs the natural flow of expectations that you had for yourself, your relationships, conversations, electronics, day, and so forth.
-You must, therefore, continuously be working to surrender your ego to the higher cause of enlightenment in order to connect to your highest expression and remain aware and present as your life progresses with time.
+You must, therefore, continuously be working to surrender your ego, at all times, for the higher cause of enlightenment in order to connect to your True Self-expression and remain aware and present as your life progresses with/within time.
 This is why it is a good idea to remove expectations about all things as a part of your practice to begin with.